-The Board of Directors of each Alabama state chartered credit union shall establish written investment policies consistent with the applicable provisions of the Code of Alabama, and other applicable laws and regulations, including sound business practices.
-Policies should be reviewed and modified as required, but not less frequently than annually.
-Board minutes should document a review of the policy and any amendments thereto.
+Each state-chartered credit union's board of directors shall establish written investment policies consistent with the applicable provisions of the Code of Alabama, other applicable laws and regulations, and sound business practices.
+Policies shall be reviewed and modified as required, but not less frequently than annually.
+Board minutes shall document a review of the policy and any amendments thereto.